Ready to compare quotes and save?

 In the event of a car accident, Ontario has a “no fault” car insurance system, which means you make a claim through your own insurance provider, regardless of who is at fault.

-Insurance companies propose rate changes on a quarterly basis, and they get approved or denied by the Financial Services Commission of Ontario (FSCO).
+Insurance companies propose rate changes on a quarterly basis, and they get approved or denied by the Financial Services Regulatory Authority of Ontario (FSRA).

 This is a high level summary, take a look at our Ontario page for more information about car insurance in Ontario.